Your cookie preferences

 Checking your credit score is actively encouraged by financial providers because it’s in everyone’s interest to do all you can to boost your score.

-There are several positive actions you can take to improve your credit score, such as closing unused credit cards and getting on the electoral register.
+There are several positive actions you can take to improve your credit score, such as making payments on time and getting on the electoral register.

 Likewise, you should also check your credit report for errors and for evidence of fraud, such as credit cards showing up that you’ve never taken out.
 Report any errors to the relevant credit reference agency, and suspected fraud to the relevant lender and Action Fraud.